jon-starnes/jon-starnes.old-site/_posts/blog/2016-08-26-bureau-of-labor-statistics-data-minor-data-munging.md

 ### Conclusion
 Just rinse and repeat to do the data munging, date conversion and new variable creation with the other datasets.
-There are a few more nuggets we may be able to mind from this data.
-Followup posts that use the BLS data will include Descriptive and inferential statistical analysis.
+There are a few more nuggets we may be able to mine from this data.
+Followup posts that use the BLS data will include descriptive and inferential statistical analysis.

 ---